rage/cyber-security-base-19/data/module-3/part-1/index.md

 The code must be stored in a public repository so that other students may review it.
 A standard option is to use [Github](https://github.com/).
 If you are a student at Helsinki University, you can use [https://version.helsinki.fi](https://version.helsinki.fi).
 Make sure that the project is _public_.
+Do _not_ remove the project until you have received the points.

+Note that essay is not accepted immediately as it is needed to be approved by the course staff.

 ### Essay